SCENE 01 / HELICOPTER FILMING

 Can you film in national parks like Fiordland?

-Yes, with proper authorization.
-Commercial filming in national parks requires Department of Conservation (DOC) permits, and Tongariro has specific Māori cultural protocols that may require iwi consultation.
-We coordinate with CAA and DOC to secure necessary approvals for shoots in Fiordland, Aoraki/Mount Cook, and Tongariro.
+Here is what that looks like on the ground.
+Yes, with proper sign-off.
+Commercial filming in national parks needs Department of Conservation (DOC) permits.
+Tongariro has specific Māori cultural protocols that may need iwi consultation.
+We set up with CAA and DOC to secure needed approvals for shoots in Fiordland, Aoraki/Mount Cook, and Tongariro.

 What types of helicopters do you use?

-We work with various helicopter types depending on your requirements—from smaller aircraft for tight fiord maneuvers to larger helicopters for heavy camera systems and extended flights across the Southern Alps.
-Aircraft selection depends on altitude, shot requirements, and payload needs.
+Here is how the picture comes together.
+We work with many helicopter types based on your needs—from smaller aircraft for tight fiord maneuvers to larger helicopters for heavy camera systems and extended flights across the Southern Alps.
+Aircraft selection depends on altitude, shot needs, and payload needs.

 How do you handle air-to-ground coordination?